Inspired for Decades

 Since 1947, Neokraft has established a reputation as a leading custom sign fabricator in Maine and throughout New England.

-Our company produced many iconic signs across Maine during the Golden Era of custom signs in the 1950s, 1960s and 1970s, including Reliable Oil in Lewiston, Goodwin’s Ice Cream in Auburn and Dexter Shoe Factory Outlets across the state.
-In the 1980s, custom signs moved into the modern era.
-Typical projects during this time include the Casco Bay Municipal Ferry Terminal and the Marine Trade Center in Portland.
+Our company produced many iconic signs across Maine during the Golden Era of custom signs in the 1950s, 1960s and 1970s.
+By the 1980s, custom signs had moved into the modern era and Neokraft was there and ready.

-The Neokraft team brings years of experience, ingenuity, and their Maine work ethic to each project.
-Our attention to detail and craftsmanship have been recognized by businesses, designers, hospitals, schools, colleges and retailers for decades.
-We have a rich history, yet we’ve continued to grow and adapt to the community, state and regional changes in the sign industry.
+It's 2019, and we are still going strong.
+The Neokraft team continues to bring years of experience, ingenuity, and our Maine work ethic to each project.
+For decades, our attention to detail and craftsmanship have been recognized by businesses, designers, hospitals, schools, colleges and retailers throughout Maine, U.S. and Canada.
+We have a rich history, yet we continue to grow and adapt to the community, state and regional changes in the sign industry.
 By staying abreast of new technologies, Neokraft has remained a leader, bringing our clients the quality, service and support required in a competitive market.